hyosung11/Launch-School/Courses/JS109/glossary.md

 myFunc();
 ```

-The `myFunc` function outputs `Hello, world!`, which it obtains from the global variable `hello`, then returns `undefined`.
+The function `myFunc` outputs `'Hello, world!'` which it obtains from the global variable `hello`, then returns `undefined`.
 The function can use `hello` since functions have access to variables defined in the outer scope.

 ## 7. Functions: First-class Functions